How Do You Investigate Misconduct?

 What is the first step in a misconduct investigation?

 The first step is to establish a framework with clearly defined objectives and scope.
+Core Integrity can help define the allegations, evidence sources and investigation pathway before interviews begin.

 Why are legal and regulatory considerations important?

 They help ensure the investigation complies with relevant laws, protects confidentiality, and respects procedural fairness.
+Core Integrity can work within the organisation's legal and governance settings while maintaining investigation independence.

 What should happen after findings are reported?